 You need a way of identifying anomalous behaviour and then validating it.
 You need a system in place to deliver an alert whenever strange activity is taking place, And, to verify where that activity is coming from and why it’s happening.
 This is where machine learning comes into it.
-An intelligent access management platform that uses machine learning to understand how accounts are used over time against role-based permissions, it’s much easier to spot activity outside of normal behaviour.
+An intelligent, dynamic access management platform that uses machine learning to understand how accounts are used over time against role based access permissions, it’s much easier to spot activity outside of normal behaviour.
 We’ve built this capability into the Britive Platform and gone further to ensure those permissions get right sized over time so that no-one ever has more privileges than they need.
-Right-sizing privileged access is a key part of a zero trust model, where no user or machine ID is trusted by default.
+Right sized privileged access is a key part of a zero trust model, where no user or machine ID is trusted by default.

 Q3.
-Are businesses in general aware that they could have a granular level of visibility into who’s accessing what?
+Are businesses in general aware that they could have a granular level of visibility into user and machine credentials?

-There’s certainly a degree of wilful ignorance.
+There’s certainly a degree of willful ignorance.
 Sometimes we are aware of what we don’t know.
 But theoretically, if we don’t acknowledge that we’re ok.
 Everyone knows there are multiple ways to access the cloud.
 If we claim to not have visibility, we are simply doing the best we can and we can’t be held responsible in the event of an attack.
-That’s the mindset that leads to vulnerabilities within the enterprise environment.
+That’s the mindset that leads to vulnerabilities and a larger than ideal attack surface within the enterprise environment.

 Q4.
 Should all businesses be limiting access during the holidays?